ShichengChen/ShichengChen.github.io/index.md

     - More detail on https://github.com/ShichengChen/Audio-Source-Separation

 - Multiview Hand Dataset
-    - Obtain hand joints by semi-supervised learning
+    - Annotate the hand pose for the hand dataset by semi-supervised learning.
-    - Our dataset provides depth, color images, and camera parameters.
+    - Our dataset provides hand 3D models, depth, color images, and camera parameters.